Cambridge Global Health Partnerships Logo

 Read our statement on Myanmar

-Current Myanmar projects
+Myanmar health projects

-In spite of the challenges, health professionals involved in health partnerships between the UK and Myanmar have joined together in solidarity to continue supporting healthcare colleagues in Myanmar to provide services.
+In spite of the challenges, health professionals involved in health partnerships between the UK and Myanmar joined together in solidarity to continue supporting healthcare colleagues in Myanmar to provide services.
 Guided by the principles of medical neutrality, more than 50 organisations and individuals are involved in the Health Partnerships for Myanmar group, working together in four areas: medical education and quality improvement, communications, advocacy, and fundraising.

 • created and uploaded 136 videos,